Maine coon kitten black and white

 Size

-The litter box may be too small so your kitten is not comfortable using it
+The litter box may be too small and your kitten is not comfortable using it

 Location